its-your-favorite/Fancy/README.md

   * Also, a few functions are added like filterObj
  * Was that a dragon ball z reference?
   * Yes
+ * What underscore functions do you provide?
+  * Every underscore function that is under the Array or Collection section is in a FancyArray
+  * Every underscore function that is under the Object or Collection section is in a FancyObject
  * Wait, what functions did you add fancyArray, besides what is in underscore?
    * toTrueArray
    * hasAll